GIScience/gis-training-resource-center/content/Modul_1/en_qgis_start.md

 QGIS User Interface.
 Source: CartONG
 ```

-1. __Layers List / Browser Panel:__ The __layers list__ shows __all layers/files__ that are __loaded in the project__.
+1. __Layers panel:__ The __layers list__ shows __all layers/files__ that are __loaded in the project__.
 You can show/hide layers and set other properties.

-2. __Toolsbars:  __Toolbars__ are shortcuts__ to execute frequently used commands.
+2. __Toolsbars:__  __Toolbars__ are shortcuts to execute frequently used commands.
 For example, there are special toolbars for __vector and raster files__, but also general ones for saving your project, etc. The toolbar contains, among other things, a list of all the commands you can use.
 The toolbar also contains the __toolbox__, which is used later in many of the wiki videos.

 ```{figure} /fig/en_Interface_02.png
 ---